vtsatskin/SmartData/contents/index.md

 Onto the user stories:

+* As a multi-slot SIM user, I want to be able to specify which SIM should send data requests through.

 * As a multiple-SIM user who swaps SIMs, I want to easily update my usage plan configuration on my phone to reflect the SIM in use.